Rowing back to pick up members

 A clear sign that you want to keep members at all costs.
-Now Xing has built in a commentary, as known by Facebook.
-It is to save the sleepy network.
-But whether that still helps?
+Now Xing has a comment function, as it is from Facebook is known, built in.
+It should save the dormant network.
+But does that still help?

 Honestly: I never really got to do much with Xing.
 Sure, you can accumulate contacts, I even moderated a group.
 But I never found really good contacts, exciting people, interesting orders there.
-The Sense I first discovered social networks with Facebook and later with Twitter:
+The Sense I only got into social networks with Facebook and later discovered with Twitter:

-"Are you on Facebook?"
-I ask today if I want to stay in touch with someone.
+“Are you at Facebook? ” I ask today if I want to keep in touch with someone.
 And people who have more to do with the Internet, I ask "What's your name on Twitter?"
-For professional purposes, Twitter is much more useful, because there you can communicate much faster and more precise than in the sedate Xing groups.
+For professional purposes, I find Twitter much more useful because you can communicate there much faster and more precisely than in the sedate Xing groups.

-But I'm perhaps just not the right target group for Xing.
-More conservative industries are likely to appreciate this more cohesive communication style.
-And they probably guess one thing above all: the clearer handling and the data protection, which can be very questioned at Facebook.
+But maybe I'm just not the right target group for Xing.
+More conservative industries are likely to appreciate this more sedate communication style.
+And they probably appreciate one thing above all: the clearer operation and data protection, which Facebook can be very questionable.

 “A reason to finally cancel my premium membership”